Arlington Heights, Illinois Therapists

 The median age of Arlington Heights residents is 43.1, somewhat higher than the statewide median of 37.9 years.
 Approximately 50.5 percent of the population of Arlington Heights is female.
 The three most common ethnicities represented in Arlington Heights are white (82.2 percent), Asian (9.2 percent), and Hispanic (5.3 percent).

 Factors Affecting Mental Health in Arlington Heights, Illinois

 The percentage of adults self-reporting mental health as fair or poor in a 2012 Cook County survey was 9.2 percent, comparable to the national percentage.
 However, some groups were found to be more likely to report mental health as fair/poor than others:

 - Gender: 11.5 percent of women reported fair/poor mental health, compared to 6.8 percent of men

 - Race/Ethnicity: 19.2 percent of Hispanic respondents reported fair/poor mental health, compared to 8.2 percent of white respondents and 3.1 percent of respondents of other ethnicities

 - Income: 23.8 percent of low-income respondents reported fair/poor mental health, compared to 7 percent of middle- and high-income respondents.

-It should be noted that 10.2 percent of the Hispanic population of Arlington Heights lives in poverty, and the largest demographic of people living in poverty in Arlington Heights are female.
+Notably, 10.2 percent of the Hispanic population of Arlington Heights lives in poverty, and the largest demographic of people living in poverty in Arlington Heights is female.
 When broken down by age, the largest subsections of females living in poverty were age 75 and older (13 percent), age 65 to 74 (8.4 percent), and ages 35 to 44 (8.1 percent).
 Therefore, more than one factor may have been in play for some of the respondents of the above survey.